pytaunay/GDELT-Hadoop/Impala/README.md

 Files
 -----------------------------
-* gdelt_create.sh : calls the download engine to get all the historical and daily updates files, uploads them to HDFS, and populates the Impala database.
+* gdelt_create.sh : calls the download engine to retrieve all the historical and daily updates files, uploads them to HDFS, and populates the Impala database.

 * dl_engine.sh : a Bash download engine that is used to pull all the information from the servers at UT Dallas.
 The engine assumes that the files are stored as ZIP files (.zip extension) on the server, and are all located under the same remote directory.